-Finally, we contribute to a growing literature using estimated economic models to analyze a broad set of counterfactual policy reforms.
+Second, our approach relates to a growing literature that uses estimated economic models to analyze a broad set of counterfactual policy reforms.
 A paper closely related to ours, both in spirit and in methodology, is Chan (2013) who estimates a model of individual labor supply and investigates the labor supply effects of the Earned Income Tax Credit (EITC) in the US.
-Similarly, Blundell et al. (2016) analyze the U.K. tax and welfare system through a model of female labor supply.
-Similar "structural" approaches has for example been used to investigate the effect of pro-fertility policies on fertility and women's careers (Adda et al., 2017), the effect of taxes on labor supply (see Keane, 2011 for a survey), the effect of social benefits on retirement of couples (van der Klaauw & Wolpin, 2008), and the effect of divorce laws (Voena, 2015).
+Similarly, Blundell et al. (2016) analyze the UK tax and welfare system through a model of female labor supply.
+Similar "structural" approaches have, for example, been used to investigate the effect of pro-fertility policies on fertility and women's careers (Adda et al., 2017), the effect of taxes on labor supply (see Keane, 2011, for a survey), the effect of social benefits on retirement of couples (van der Klaauw & Wolpin, 2008), and the effect of divorce laws (Voena, 2015).
 To the best of our knowledge, we provide the first analysis of counterfactual parental leave reforms.

 The rest of the paper is organized as follows.
-Section 2 presents a model parent's willingness to pay for parental leave together with a general formulation of a parental leave benefit system.
-Section 3 describes the Danish register data and institutional settings which we use to estimate the model in Section 4.
+Section 2 presents a model of parent's willingness to pay for parental leave together with a general formulation of a parental leave benefit system.
+Section 3 describes the Danish register data and institutional setting that we use to estimate the model in Section 4.
 In Section 5 we use the estimated model to investigate the in-sample effects of counterfactual policies.
 Finally, Section 6 concludes.